What Is Social Media Community Management?

 6. Track the Results

-Measuring the efficiency of your community management strategy enables you to see whether your current tactics work or need tweaking.
-On that note, don’t get overwhelmed and carried away by data.
-Numbers can’t always capture the community’s spirit, and creating a vibrant group always takes time, so focus on the long haul.
+Measuring the performance of your community management strategy enables you to see whether your current tactics work or need tweaking.
+However, don’t get overwhelmed and carried away by data.
+Numbers can’t always capture the community’s spirit, and creating a vibrant group takes time, so focus on the long haul instead of instant results.

-Still, there are some great ways to track your progress.
-For starters, social listening includes keeping a closer eye on your social channels and other platforms to see what people are saying about your products, services, and your brand.
-This usually involves tracking any discussions, mentions or keywords related to your or your competitors to know whether your efforts in building a community are paying off.
+There are some great ways to track your progress.
+For starters, social listening involves closely monitoring your social channels and other platforms to see what people are saying about your products, services, and brand.
+This usually involves tracking any discussions, mentions, or keywords related to your offerings or competitors to know whether your efforts are paying off.

 Social Sprout